About the Company

 Our recommendation:

-These changes in the rules of licensing they can be tracked and managed by a Center of Excellence in Software and Cloud Governance (CCoE).
-You can use a single hybrid cloud governance platform, where you can control the costs of your VMware datacenter as well as AWS, Azure and Google public clouds.
+These changes in licensing rules can be managed by a Cloud and Software Governance Center of Excellence (CCoE).
+With a unified platform, you can control costs across your VMware datacenter as well as public clouds like AWS, Azure, and Google.

-The transition to a subscription model instead of perpetual licenses drives the need for careful planning.
-Organizations now need to consider how to optimize their investments in VMware Cloud Foundation and other solutions while also exploring the benefits of hybrid cloud.
+Adopting the VMware subscription model, replacing perpetual licenses, requires strategic planning.
+Organizations need to optimize investments in VMware Cloud Foundation and other solutions, taking advantage of the benefits of the hybrid cloud.

-Integration with public clouds such as Google Cloud VMware Engine further expands the possibilities by enabling VMware workloads to run on Google Cloud.
-This approach facilitates digital transformation and the adoption of containerized and cloud-native applications.
+Integration with public clouds, such as Google Cloud VMware Engine, expands the possibilities, enabling VMware workloads to run in the cloud and accelerating digital transformation.

-High availability and disaster recovery are top concerns for any business.
-Solutions like VMware vSAN and VMware Cloud Foundation offer advanced capabilities to ensure business continuity and data protection.
-Additionally, VMware Engine simplifies the migration and operation of VMware workloads in the cloud, providing greater agility and scalability.
+High availability and disaster recovery remain priorities.
+Solutions such as VMware vSAN and Cloud Foundation ensure business continuity and data protection.
+VMware Engine facilitates migration to the cloud with agility and scalability.

 With the advancement of artificial intelligence and generative AI, the demand for high-performance computing resources is growing.
 VMware vSphere and VMware ESXi, together with VMware Cloud, provide the infrastructure needed to support these demanding workloads.